 When printing or setting up the files for cutting, you can resize the bat outlines to a couple of different sizes for a bit of variety.

 Hanging the Paper Bats

-To hang the bats, I folded them down the center and added a glue dot to the back.
+To hang the bats, I used a bone folder to fold the paper bats down the center and added a glue dot to the middle of the bat on the back.
 (I tried regular tape first, but the paint finish in this room is too shiny and the bats were falling down.
 I added a glue dot and they stayed perfectly.)

 The kids were absolutely thrilled and so surprised when they saw these bats!
-(This is their computer station.)
 They love it and want me to make more bats!
 Maybe I will…

 Have fun getting batty!